Genivia/ugrep/README.md

     $ bin/ugrep -V
     ugrep 1.6.1 x86_64-apple-darwin16.7.0

-Copy `bin/ugrep` to a convenient location, for example in your `bin` directory.

 If you prefer to enable colorized output by default without requiring option `--color` then execute: